What is mobile phone insurance?

-It’s important to report any instance of damage or theft to your insurance provider (and the police, if applicable) as soon as it happens.
+It’s important to report damage or theft to your insurance provider (and the police, if applicable) as soon as it happens.
 Some insurance providers will insist you do this within 24 hours.
-If your phone’s been stolen, you should report this to the police or make a claim within a given time frame – often 24 hours or less.
+If your phone’s been stolen, you should report this to the police or make a claim within a certain time – often 24 hours or less.

 You should also check whether your policy covers you while you’re abroad, especially if you’re away frequently or for an extended time.
-There could be limitations to overseas cover
+There could be limitations to the cover that you have overseas.